Asthma in 2026: Current Standards of Care and Managing Essential Asthma Symptoms

 Evolution of Therapy: The SMART Approach and Biologics

 The medical community has fully embraced the transition away from "rescue-only" inhaler use.
-Today’s asthma treatment focuses on preventing attacks before they start.
+Today's asthma treatment focuses on preventing attacks before they start.
+Treatment plans can draw on different approaches – see this overview of what medical therapy means and its main types.

 The SMART Regimen and Ultra-Long Acting Biologics